Best Of17 min read

 • Timeline/Gantt only available on paid plans

-• Gets expensive on Advanced tier
+• Advanced tier gets pricey

 6. ClickUp — Best for Budget-Conscious Teams Who Want Everything